EliziumNet/RexFs/README.md

 #### Problem rebuilding modified classes in the same PowerShell session

-:warning: __BulkRenamer__ make use of PowerShell classes.
+:warning: __Bulk__ make use of PowerShell classes.
 Because of the nature of classes in PowerShell, re-building edited code can cause errors.
-This is not a fault of the __BulkRenamer__ code, it's just the way PowerShell classes have been designed.
+This is not a fault of the __Bulk__ code, it's just the way PowerShell classes have been designed.

 What you will find is, if a class has been modified then rebuilt in the same session, you may find multiple class errors like so: